-STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE R Restricted Coverage.
+T T STATUS CODE THE CENTERS FOR MEDICARE AND MEDICAID SERVICES (CMS) DEFINITION OFFICIAL ALASKA WORKERS' COMPENSATION MEDICAL FEE SCHEDULE GUIDELINE R Restricted Coverage.
 Special coverage instructions apply.
-If covered, the service is carrier priced.
+If covered, the service is contractor priced.
 (NOTE: The majority of codes to which this indicator will be assigned are the alpha-numeric dental codes, which begin with "D." We are assigning the indicator to a limited number of CPT codes which represent services that are covered only in unusual circumstances.)
-The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
-The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider. Т T = Injections.
-These codes are paid only if there are no other services payable under the PFS billed on the same date by the same practitioner.
-If any other services payable under the PFS are billed on the same date by the same practitioner, these services are bundled into the service(s) for which payment is made.
+The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule .
+The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
+T T = Injections.
+There are RVUs and payment amounts for these services, but they are paid only if there are no other services payable under the PFS billed on the same date by the same provider.
+If any other services payable under the PFS are billed on the same date by the same provider, these services are bundled into the service(s) for which payment is made.
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 X Statutory Exclusion.
 These codes represent an item or service that is not in the statutory definition of "physician services" for fee schedule payment purposes.
 No RVUs or payment amounts are shown for these codes, and no payment may be made under the physician fee schedule.
 (Examples are ambulance services and clinical diagnostic laboratory services.)
 The service may be a covered service of the Official Alaska Workers' Compensation Medical Fee Schedule.
 The maximum fee for this service is calculated as described in Fees for Medical Treatment or negotiated between the payer and provider.
 For ambulance services see HCPCS Level II section of this guideline.